hajdunorbert/hncomps/Documentation/hn-validate/hn-validate.md

 The form submission button will be disabled if there are validation errors.

 Adjust the rules and styling as needed for your project.

+## Acknowledgments

+The `HNValidate` component is part of the `HNComps Library`, developed by `Hajdu Norbert`.
+Feel free to contribute or report issues on the `GitHub repository`.